Johnny-Gasbeck/Zentra/README.md

 Zentra Electronics, founded in 2018, is a global e-commerce company specializing in consumer electronics.
 It operates through both its website and mobile app, leveraging marketing channels such as email campaigns, SEO, and affiliate partnerships to reach a wide customer base.
 In recent years, top-selling products have included devices from Apple, Samsung, and ThinkPad.

 This analysis focuses on data from 2019 to 2022 — a critical inflection point for technology retailers due to dramatic shifts in consumer behavior, supply chain disruptions, and the rise of remote work.
-The project aims to generate insights for key departments—including finance, sales, product, and marketing — to better understand Zentra’s performance, identify growth opportunities, and support strategic decision-making.
+The project aims to generate insights for key departments — including finance, sales, product, and marketing — to better understand Zentra’s performance, identify growth opportunities, and support strategic decision-making.
 Ultimately, the goal is to enhance operational efficiency and improve Zentra’s ability to deliver high-quality products to customers worldwide.

 <details>
 <summary>Key Stakeholder Questions</summary>